CogStack/ocr-service/README.md

 OCR_SERVICE_TESSERACT_CUSTOM_CONFIG_FLAGS - extra parameters that you might want to pass to tesseract

-OCR_SERVICE_CPU_THREADS - defaults to whatever the core count on the machine is divided by OCR_WEB_SERVICE_THREADS , this variable is used by tesseract, each web thread will get access to a limited amount of CPUS so that resources are spread evenly
+OCR_SERVICE_CPU_THREADS - defaults to whatever the core count on the machine is divided by OCR_WEB_SERVICE_WORKERS, this variable is used by tesseract, each web thread will get access to a limited amount of CPUS so that resources are spread evenly

 OCR_SERVICE_CONVERTER_THREADS - defaults to whatever the core count on the machine is, this variable is used for converting pdf docs to images